thiagofcm/Personal_Assistant_Robot_TCC/README.md

 04/01/24: I developed a block diagram of the system workflow (Documents/Personal_Assistant_Diagram) to facilitate software and hardware design and development.

+07/04/24: I started the schematic of the PCB on KiCad.
+Software Updates:
+- I made some improvements in the ST code.
+Now the motors stop and a buzzer is activated when an object or obstacle is within a range of 15cm of the robot.
+- I added some LEDs to the Rasp Circuit.
+The green LED turns on when the system is initialized and ready to receive commands.
+The blue LED turns on when the wake-word is detected, and the red LED represents when the robot is busy on a task.
+- These improvements are changes that I had already in mind since the beginning of the implementation, that I was just leaving for the end.
+However, the PCB design requires that all components and pinouts be counted.

 NEXT STEPS: In the next few days, my effort will be focused on designing the circuit for this system.
 More specifically, I will use the software KiCad to design a PCB that meets the specific needs of this robot.
 This is aimed at reducing physical space, ensuring hardware functionality, providing autonomy to the robot, and giving a professional look to the system.